 Mary's room, by the way, however we started talking about that, is a rather stupid thought experiment.
-On the view that qualia are physical phenomena (which is the view I and many others share) it's not possible for Mary to gain all physical knowledge of color without experiencing color.
-"All physical knowledge of x" wouldn't at all be limited to some set of propositions, and as if it would make any sense in the first place to somehow speak of "all possible propositions about x."
-(The idea of that is absurd.)
+On the view that qualia are physical phenomena (which is the view I and

 Knowledge consists of experiential knowledge-by-acquaintance and performative how-to-knowledge, too, and knowledge-by-acquaintance is particularly pertinent here.